Warren E. Burger: Legacy

 As chief justice, Burger was instrumental in founding the Supreme Court Historical Society and was its first president.
 Burger is often cited as one of the foundational proponents of Alternative Dispute Resolution (ADR), particularly in its ability to ameliorate an overloaded justice system.
 In a speech given in front of the American Bar Association, Chief Justice Burger lamented the state of the justice system in 1984, saying, "Our system is too costly, too painful, too destructive, too inefficient for a truly civilized people.
 To rely on the adversary process as the principal means of resolving conflicting claims is a mistake that must be corrected."
 The Warren E. Burger Federal Courthouse in Saint Paul, Minnesota, and the Warren E. Burger Library at his alma mater, the Mitchell Hamline School of Law (formerly the William Mitchell College of Law, and the St. Paul College of Law at the time of Burger's attendance) are named in his honor.

+A bust of Burger was placed in the Minnesota State Capitol in 1984.